aramirol/git-sync/README.md

 | **GITLAB_USERNAME**    | `gitlab username`    |
 | **GITLAB_TOKEN**   | `gitlab token`    |

+If you need info about how to create the token, please go to [GitLab Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).

 Make sure that the remote repository branch is not protected or allows for force push.
+More info in [GitLab Protected Branches](https://docs.gitlab.com/ee/user/project/protected_branches.html#protected-branches)

 ## Configure